| Boreäs Blakthörn |

 2 Jump Jets LL 2 1

-“I could provide guaranteed safe passage through the forgotten lands.
+“I could provide guaranteed safe passage through the Porcelain Forest.
 Of course such perilous wayfinding would not be done out of mere generosity.”

 Sasaki Kojirō and Sephiroth fans rejoice: the elven curve blade is Kingmaker’s equivalent of a nodachi.
 Powerful versions are readily acquirable throughout the campaign, with Bane of the Living as the ultimate option if you can defeat the hidden Astradaemon.
 While categorized as Finesse Wielding, elven curve blades are also two-handed weapons and benefit from the 50% bonus damage of Power Attack.